ben-forster/revolt/README.md

 ## Features

-- Can listen a event multiple times
+- Can listen an event multiple times
 - Easy to use
 - Supports self-bots
 - Simple cache system